kinged007/telegram-summarizer/README.md

 ## Future Improvements

+- [x] Add support for Job templates, which can be used to run the script with predefined arguments
-- Test with other LLM providers
+- [ ] Test with other LLM providers
-- Add support for more Telegram message types (e.g., photos, videos)
+- [ ] Add support for more Telegram message types (e.g., photos, videos)
-- Implement caching to avoid redundant API calls
+- [ ] Implement caching to avoid redundant API calls
-- Allow to send message as a different entity, eg. as a group the user owns/manages.
+- [ ] Allow to send message as a different entity, eg. as a group the user owns/manages
-- Add more options for the output of generated content, including `file`, `webhook`, and `console` (console will not print anything else to the console except the generated content).
+- [ ] Add more options for the output of generated content, including `file`, `webhook`, and `console` (console will not print anything else to the console except the generated content)
+- [ ] Add support for filtering messages by user or keyword
+- [ ] Implement message deduplication for cross-posted content
+- [ ] Add support for custom formatting of the summary output